CrazyDiamond-75/Data-Visualization-WS25-26/1/notes.md

 - "business is bad" periods cause trusted employees to be retained, which are then used for tasks of dismissed employees and maintanance, causing output to be lower relative to the trend

-# 6. Action Target
-We __compare__ the unemployment rate to the bwratio value and find low correlation.

-# 8. Findings
-- In contrast to \[BK79\] our visualization shows low correlation of unemployment and the benefits to wages ratio, which suggests that high benefits play an insignificant role to the unemployment ratio.
-- Oftentimes scaling by the inverse of standard deviation and substracting the mean value results in plots with values that are more within the same y-range and therefore more easy to compare by eye